 Vitamins for addiction recovery are essential during any quality drug or alcohol treatment program.
 When high doses of vitamins are administered, it can help with withdrawal symptoms, improve emotional and mental health, and help to calm any of the symptoms mentioned above.

 It’s easy to think of alcohol and drug addiction as mainly a behavioral issue, but it’s crucial to remember that there are many physical aspects to it besides just withdrawal symptoms.
-When you introduce vitamins for alcohol recovery and vitamins for drug recovery into a treatment protocol, it will be easier for all patients put their addiction behind them.
+When you introduce vitamins for recovering alcoholics and vitamins for drug addiction into a treatment protocol, it will be easier for all patients put their addiction behind them.

 Supplementation is often the way to go when larger doses of vitamins for addiction recovery are required, but there is a range of healthy foods that can also be included.
 These may be implemented as part of the diet for an inpatient treatment program or can be added to outpatient treatment for patients who make their own meals at home.
 Here is a list to keep in mind: